jmsgrogan/Chic/README.md

 ## Input and Output

-The cell standalone takes a vtk image data file with and array 'Tumour' and values 1 in tumour regions and 0 in non-tumour regions.
+The cell standalone takes a vtk image data file with and array 'tumour' and values 1 in tumour regions and 0 in non-tumour regions.
 It takes grid size, spacing and origin via the muscel config file.
 It outputs vtk image data files containing arrays `'P`, `Q`, `A`, `N` corresponding to cell populations at specified intervals.

 The vessel standalone takes a vtk image data file with arrays `P`, `Q`, `N` and outputs the original arrays, along with 'Nutrient'.
 It uses the vtk image data to define gird size, spacing and locaiton.

 For the coupled versions both components read grid size, spacing and location from the muscle config file.
 The cell component passes vector doubles of `P`, `Q`, `N` to the vessel component and receives the vector double `Nutrient`.
 The vessel component does not have any written  output in this case. `Nutrient` is written out by the cell component.

 ## Building Distributables (Developer Only)
+The current development version of Muscle should be used while an old a GCC version as you are supporting should be used for the build.
+The Muscle library and usual GCC related libraries will still be dynamically linked.

-### Download and Install Static Boost
+### Download and Build Static Boost
 ```bash
 wget http://downloads.sourceforge.net/project/boost/boost/1.54.0/boost_1_54_0.tar.gz
 tar -xvf boost_1_54_0.tar.gz